Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 them with plausible-but-incorrect
 solutions resulting in 0 resolved problems from that row.

-Rows G-K we cover the cases where neither model produced plausible solutions.
+Rows G-K cover the cases where neither model produced plausible solutions.
 Which solution was ultimately selected for each problem depends on [details about which solution the harness considered "most plausible"](https://aider.chat/2024/05/22/swe-bench-lite.html#finding-a-plausible-solution).